mickmaccallum/Stone/README.md

 Well, as we all know, [Swift](https://swift.org) and [Phoenix](https://www.phoenixframework.org) are both named after birds.
 You know, two birds, one Stone?...

+#### Why Should I Use Stone?

+You should use Stone if you've looking to connect to Channels on your Phoenix server, and are okay with using a fairly opinionated framework that itself has a few dependencies.
+Stone depends on [SwiftWebSocket](https://github.com/tidwall/SwiftWebSocket) for Web Socket communication, as well as [Wrap](https://github.com/JohnSundell/Wrap/tree/master/Sources) and [Unbox](https://github.com/JohnSundell/Unbox/tree/master/Sources) for JSON serialization/deserialization.
+I built this framework for a project I'm working on myself, but if you find it helpful then by all means use it!

 #### Working With Sockets

 To create a Socket, simply initialize an instance of the provided Socket class.